Skip to main content

 • Upcoming schedule: a list of tasks within the schedule window, each with fire time, label, description, and file path

-• Refill estimation before the last scheduled task
+• Refill estimation before the last routine or reminder

 • Guidance on when to ping vs. report (the “regret test”)